benlansdell/ethome/docs/how-to.md

 ## 1 Loading your data

 `ethome` makes it easy to perform common machine learning analyses on pose-tracking data, perhaps in combination with behavioral annotations.
 The basic object of the package is an extended pandas `DataFrame`, which provides associated support functions that are suited for behavior analysis.
-The `DataFrame` object will house data from one or more video's worth of pose data, along with associated metadata for each video.
+The `DataFrame` object houses data from one or more video's worth of pose data, along with associated metadata for each video.
 The key thing you need to get started, then, is pose tracking data.
 At present, data from DeepLabCut, SLEAP or pose data stored in NWB files is supported (via the `ndx-pose` extension).

 ### 1a Loading NWB files